TES5Edit/fopdoc/FalloutNV/Records/Subrecords/CTDA.md

 Value | Meaning
 ------|--------
-0x0001 | Combine conditions using OR (default is to use AND) 0x0002 | Run On Target
+0x0001 | Combine next condition using OR (default is to use AND) 0x0002 | Run On Target
 0x0004 | Use Global
 0x0000 | Equal To